Juan Carlos Wasmosy

-Juan Carlos Wasmosy Monti (born December 15, 1938) was the president of Paraguay from August 15, 1993 until August 15, 1998.
+Juan Carlos Wasmosy Monti (born December 15, 1938) is a Paraguayan former politician and engineer who was the 44th president of Paraguay from 1993 to 1998.
 He was a member of the Colorado Party, and the country's first freely elected president, as well as the first civilian president in 39 years.

 Biography

-Born in Asunción, Paraguay, Wasmosy trained as a civil engineer and became head of the Paraguayan consortium working on the Itaipu Dam.
+Born in Asunción, Wasmosy trained as a civil engineer and became head of the Paraguayan consortium working on the Itaipu Dam.
 During this project, he amassed a large amount of wealth.
 He served as minister of integration under President Andrés Rodríguez.

-His ancestors Dániel Vámosy and József Vámosy, immigrated to South America from Debrecen, Hungary in 1828.
+His ancestors, Dániel and József Vámosy, immigrated to South America from Debrecen, Hungary in 1828.
 At that time, the surname of the family was Vámosy; it was Hispanicized to Wasmosy.
 His relative, Alceu Wamosy (1895–1923), a famous Brazilian writer, is also from this ancestry.
 Juan Carlos Wasmosy went to see the home town of his ancestors in 1995 during his official visit to Hungary.

 Rodríguez endorsed Wasmosy as his successor in the 1993 elections.
-He won with approximately 40 percent of the vote in what is generally acknowledged to be the first honest election in the country's history (the country had gained independence in 1811), with Domingo Laino finishing a close second.
+He won with almost 42 percent of the vote, in what is generally acknowledged to be the first (largely) free and fair election in the country's history (the country had gained independence in 1811), with Domingo Laino finishing a close second.
 Although there were confirmed cases of fraud, a team of international observers led by Jimmy Carter concluded that Wasmosy's margin of victory was large enough to offset any wrongdoing.
 Carter also noted that opposition candidates took 60 percent of the vote between them.
 This was a remarkable figure given Paraguay's long history of autocratic rule.
 For most of the country's history, particularly during Alfredo Stroessner's 35-year dictatorship, the opposition was barely tolerated when it was even permitted at all.
 At the time of Stroessner's ouster in 1989, the country had only known two years of true democracy in its entire history.